 Lobular carcinoma in situ (abnormal cells found in one of the lobes or sections of the breast), which sometimes occurs in women, has not been seen in men.

 Male breast anatomy: Anatomy of the male breast showing the nipple, areola, fatty tissue, and ducts.
 Nearby lymph nodes, ribs, and muscle are also shown.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer in men may include the following:

 - Being exposed to radiation.

-- Having a disease related to high levels of estrogen in the body, such as cirrhosis (liver disease) or Klinefelter syndrome (a genetic disorder).
+- Having a disease linked to high levels of estrogen in the body, such as cirrhosis (liver disease) or Klinefelter syndrome (a genetic disorder.)

 Male breast cancer is sometimes caused by inherited gene mutations (changes).

 The genes in cells carry the hereditary information that is received from a person's parents.
 Hereditary breast cancer makes up about 5% to 10% of all breast cancer.
 Some mutated genes related to breast cancer are more common in certain ethnic groups.
 Men who have a mutated gene related to breast cancer have an increased risk of this disease.